Postman users can use two different web views while authoring documentation for their Postman Collections: private and public.

 To make this documentation available to others, you will need to publish it.

 Public documentation is accessible through a URL that Postman generates at the time of publication.
-This link displays immediately, and is availble later in your Postman Dashboard.
+This link displays immediately, and can be found in your Postman Dashboard.
 If you’ve opted to use a custom domain, you’ll find your published documentation link in the Postman Dashboard.